GetVirtual/ARM-Templates/Demo-AzureMigrate/README.md

 * Download and Import for a nested test migration VM (MigrationVM)

-The download and import jobs will take some time ...
+The download and import jobs will take some time ... deployment is complete when both vms are up & running.

 ### What do you have to do?
 * Create Azure Migrate Project in Azure (cant be done with ARM right now)